Duugu/WoW-Login-Tool/readme.txt

 Open the Excel spreadsheet data\localization\translations.xlsx in your WoW Login Tool folder and follow the instructions on the Instructions tab.

 # Release Notes
+	r1.13
+		- Tried to fix an issue with some screen resolutions and retail.

 	r1.12
 		- Added a log (log.txt in scripts root folder) to make troubleshoting easier.
 The existing log content is deleted on each script start.